 Both lifts left behind a residue, though less so than DS’s version.

 Overall, this is a much more versatile color that is easier to work with.
-DV’s Indanthrone Blue could stand in for a PBRS and Prussian Blue in your palette, and it doesn’t have the tricky granulation and goopiness that DV’s has.
+DV’s Indanthrone Blue is more of a middle blue and doesn’t have the tricky texture and streakiness that DS’s has.

 Holbein – Royal Blue

 Don’t blame Holbein for the bloom right in the middle of my swatch there, I dropped some water while it was drying.

 This one gave me nice, even gradient, though I didn’t get it as dark as I would have liked.
 I wrote “drying shift” because it looked a lot darker before it dried.